Vireo Health International, Inc. (VREOF) CEO Kyle Kingsley on Q3 2020 Results - Earnings Call Transcript

 Thank you, Kyle, and thanks everyone for joining us on today's call.

 I'll begin with a review of our reported results on Slide 5 of today's presentation.
-Please keep in mind that all numbers stated refer to U.S. dollars amounts unless noted otherwise.
+Please keep in mind that all numbers stated refer to U.S. dollar amounts unless noted otherwise.
 Total revenue, including PAMS, increased 68% year-over-year to $13.4 million.

 Excluding PAMS revenue was $11.9 million, an increase of 67% as compared to the third quarter of last year and 11% sequentially compared to the second quarter of this year.
-Retail revenue through our own dispensaries was $9.9 million, an increase of 61% compared to $6.2 million in Q2 2019.
-The increase was primarily driven by greater patient enrolment and average revenue per patient in our Minnesota and New Mexico markets, as well as contributions from our two retail dispensaries in Pennsylvania.
+Retail revenue through our own dispensaries was $9.9 million, an increase of 61% compared to $6.2 million in Q3 2019 with the increase primarily driven by greater patient enrolment and average revenue per patient in our Minnesota and New Mexico markets, as well as contributions from our two retail dispensaries in Pennsylvania.

 Wholesale revenue of our products to third party was $2 million in Q3 2020 and reflected revenue from B2B customers in Arizona, Maryland, New York, and Ohio.
 Before biological adjustments required by IFRS, the company generated Q3 2020 gross profit of $5.1 million or 43% of revenue, as compared to $1.8 million or 25% in the same period last year.